StevenSteinbeck/Wave-Theory-Market-Analysis/README.md

 Does a full spectrum search:
   - computes using the smallest available interval, then recomputes with an increment to the interaval, until the interval is too large for the dataset
   - this allows the specified wave theory to be analyzed both short term and long term.
-It will find every intance of the pattern.
+It will find every intance of the pattern

 Output is basic for now, working on algorithms atm